maiconpintoabreu/gravitonion-collector/README.md

 ## TODO:
-* Move the start position to the middle left to avoid straigth dying from the asteroids
-* Start game only when player gives the first instruction
 * Phaser shader to ondulate it
 * UI to show the power (with power mechanics)
 * UI to toogle UI controller